ng-david/chatapp/README.md

 # chatapp

-  npm run build -> build production files in /build (converts es6 to es2015)
+  npm run build -> build production files from /src into /build (converts es6 to es2015)

   npm run serve -> serve files from /build for production use